huggingface/transformers/README.md

 ## Installation

-This repo is tested on Python 2.7 and 3.5+ (examples are tested only on python 3.5+) and PyTorch 0.4.1 to 1.1.0
+This repo is tested on Python 2.7 and 3.5+ (examples are tested only on python 3.5+) and PyTorch 1.0.0+

 ### With pip